๐Ÿ“ฆ Storage & Organise

 7. Tiered Spice Rack

 A tiered spice rack in a drawer or cabinet makes every spice visible simultaneously.
-No more digging through bottles to find what you need.
 Label the lids so you can see everything from above when the drawer is open.

 8. Under-Shelf Basket

-Under-shelf wire baskets clip to existing shelves and create additional storage space below โ€” perfect for lightweight items like cutting boards, baking sheets, and chopping mats.
+Under-shelf wire baskets clip to existing shelves and create additional storage space below โ€” perfect for cutting boards, baking sheets, and chopping mats.

 9. Pegboard Wall Panel

 A kitchen pegboard creates infinitely customisable wall storage for pots, pans, utensils, and small appliances.
-Hooks and shelves can be repositioned as needs change.
 Keeps frequently used items instantly accessible and removes them from counters and drawers entirely.

 10. Pull-Out Cabinet Organisers